mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 6. Observability
 ### 6.1 Open Telemetry
 The observability of the system has been ensured through the use of OpenTelemetry.
 Telemetry data is sent to the Aspire Dashboard collector and visualized there.
-With this approach, we can check how long an HTTP request took, how much time was spent communicating with the MSSQL database, and how much with Redis.
+With this approach, we can check how long an HTTP request took, how much time was spent communicating with the PostgreSQL database, and how much with Redis.
 Event logs are linked to requests, making it easy to navigate between them.

 Aspire Dashboard is avaiable at: http://localhost:18888 once docker-compose has been launched.